damirlj/modern_cpp_tutorials/README.md

 This concept is heavily used for interthread communication, especially for time consuming – blocking tasks that are delegated to the background thread in asynchronous way, where order of execution is preserved (first came, first served).
-Typically, you would use this approach for producer-consumer scenarios
+Typically, you would use this approach for <i>producer-consumer</i> scenarios